-The following diagram shows an typical application utilizing a Dc One with Brush motor.
-The + M and -M output are identified on the POWER connector of the product.
+The following diagram shows a typical application utilizing a Traction drive with Brush motor.
+The + M and - M output are identified on the POWER connector of the product.

 In this case the drive is feedback from encoder.
-The inputs signal encoder of the drive" ENC A and ENC B" are refer with the zero control signals of CNC.
+The inputs signal encoder of the drive "ENC A and ENC B" are refer with the zero control signals of CNC.